 Please monitor your AWS bill on a regular basis to avoid unexpected expenses.

-Total running lab cost estimates are available in the Settings of your currently running lab, or the Template details of individual templates.
+Total running range cost estimates are available in the Settings of your currently running range, or the Template details of individual templates.

 You're now ready to Launch your system!
 The system will deploy in a Pending state, and will typically be in a Running state within a minute or two.